-The returns in a mutual fund are market link, which means there is no guarantee that you would get good returns all the time.
+The returns in a mutual fund are market-linked, which means there is no guarantee that you will get good returns all the time.
 The timing of the share you purchase definitely has a good impact on your returns.

 Investment in life insurance

 Yes, you are right!
-Earlier life insurance was only meant for insuring life.
-We use to get benefits only when untoward events happen to you and your nominee would get the benefit.
+Earlier, life insurance was only meant for insuring life.
+We used to get benefits only when untoward events happened to you, and your nominee would get the benefit.

 Nowadays, the trend has changed.
-Life insurance can be used for saving your money as well as getting insured your life.
-Products such as the smart wealth builder of SBI are meant for this.
+Life insurance can be used for saving money as well as getting insured your life.
+Products such as the smart wealth builder from SBI are meant for this.

 Post office saving scheme

-You can also take the benefits of India Post Office to save your money on their products such as National Saving Scheme, Kisan Vikas Patra and Public provident fund.
+You can also take advantage of the benefits of the India Post Office to save money on their products, such as the National Savings Scheme, Kisan Vikas Patra, and Public Provident Fund.

-Public provident fund is available in all the nationalized banks in India, private banks and post offices.
+The public provident fund is available in all the nationalized banks in India, private banks, and post offices.

 One person can have only one PPF account at a time.
-Minor can have it but guardian will operate in favour of minor.
+Minors can have it, but guardians will operate in favor of minors.

-Amount in the PPF accounts is tax exempted.
-Presently the rate of interest is at 8.6 percent annually and it is paid every 31 march of the financial year.
+The amount in the PPF accounts is tax-exempt.
+Presently, the rate of interest is 8.6 percent annually and paid every March 31 of the financial year.

 A maximum amount of 1.5 lakhs can be invested and a minimum of only Rs 500/-

-Researchers and scientists in the health sector have been able to identify and discover various new viruses, bacteria and many other pathogens which are potentially threatening human existence.
+Researchers and scientists in the health sector have been able to identify and discover various new viruses, bacteria, and many other pathogens that are potentially threatening human existence.

 And who knows what may come after Corona?
-It is natural that everything around us including humankind is evolving.
-So, it is destined that at a certain point in time, we are sure to face it.
-The only thing we don’t know is when and where it’s gonna happen.
+It is natural that everything around us, including humankind, is evolving.
+So, it is destined that, at a certain point in time, we are sure to face it.
+The only thing we don’t know is when and where it’s going to happen.

 As such, investing a few thousand bucks in health insurance would not be a bad decision.
-In fact, it’s true that we’re gonna get sick someday, for that if we invest in it that would be our wisest decision ever.
+In fact, it’s true that we’re going to get sick someday, and if we invest in it, that would be our wisest decision ever.

 Trading account Demat

-That’s right, you can do trading by opening demat account in any designated bank branch.
+That’s right, you can do trading by opening a demat account at any designated bank branch.
 However, at this point in time, I would not suggest you go for it.